learn-co-curriculum/node-modules-json/README.md

 }
 ```

-And then in the main file: `var config = require('./config.js')`.
+That's the `config.js` file.
+And then, in the main file you can implement `var config = require('./config.js')` to use the static configurations.

-An alternative and maybe better way would be to use a JSON file:
+An alternative and maybe a better way would be to use a JSON file:

 ```js
 {